04 May 17 Home Safety Electrical Tips for the Summer(Last Updated On: August 2, 2018)

 16. Use battery-operated devices around water instead of cord-connected devices.

 17. Have a detailed emergency plan posted around the pool, spa or hot tub area that includes the actions you should take if someone is suffering from an electric shock.

-Good electrical safety habits can help you to make sure your family, friends and neighbors are safe and free to enjoy a little outdoors time in your backyard this season.
+Good electrical safety habits help ensure your family, friends and neighbors are safe to enjoy a little outdoors time.
 For any questions or concerns about your home, then contact a trusted electrician to review your home and make any suggestions to improve your home electrical standards.